 At the core of marketing is predicting how consumers will respond to different forms of stimulus.
 How much will getting Ryan Gosling (or Patrick's hero Hal Varian) to endorse the product raise sales?
 How would consumers feel about a teddy bear in the marketing email or on the package?
 Although businesses can never be 100% sure of the way a consumer will react, the purpose of every marketing and product team is to increase conversion, usage, and positive brand outlook.

-Price elasticity is the measurement of how quantity demanded of a good will be affected by changes in its price.
-In other words, it’s a way to figure out the responsiveness of consumers to fluctuations in price.
-I know equations are negative amounts of fun, but this one is super simple.
+Price elasticity of demand (PED) is a critical concept in the law of demand.
+It is a measurement of how demand for a good will be affected by changes in its price.
+In other words, PED is a way to figure out the responsiveness of consumers to fluctuations in price, as opposed to price elasticity of supply, which determines the responsiveness of supply to price.

 How to Calculate Price Elasticity of Demand